mapr-demos/racing-time-series/README.md

 # racing-time-series
 Sample time-series application using car telemetry as the use case without Open TSDB

+The data should be stored in MapR Json DB by storing batches of data points in each record.
+The data should be transmitted via MapR Streams, but eventually stored in MapR Json DB.

 The goal is to have real-time data acquisition flow through multiple clusters that are intermittently connected.

 Telemetry info